cyclecycle/primal-grakn/README.md

 ## Features

 - Less code / boilerplate.
-- Response data looks and acts like primitive data structures (python lists / dicts etc.).
+- Response data looks and acts like generic data structures (lists / dicts etc.).
 Thus more immediately intelligble, accessable, and JSON-serialisable.
-- Some added conveniences such as match_or_insert function.
+- Some added conveniences such as match_or_insert and explanation parsing.
 - Still access all underlying grakn-python client functionality where needed.

 ## Why